-If you have more questions, or if you’re just ready to hire a lawyer for your child custody case, Mike Deering Law is here to help.
-Mike has years of experience in Virginia custody laws and can help you get a fair outcome no matter what kind of custody issues you may be facing.
+If you have more questions, or if you’re just ready to hire a lawyer for your child custody case, Deering Hedrick is here to help.
+We have years of experience in Virginia custody laws and can help you get a fair outcome no matter what kind of custody issues you may be facing.

 When you have the right legal support on your side, you’ll be able to get through the custody process with less stress and uncertainty.
-Schedule your consultation or get more information by giving us a call today!
+Schedule your consultation or get more information by giving us a call today at 757-383-6848!

 We Look At The Law Differently

 We will contact you to arrange a consultation at a time to suit you.